E-ARK-Software/earkweb/README.md

 1. Prepare databases

+    Install mysql database if not available on your system:

+        sudo apt-get install mysql-server

     A MySQL database is defined in `${EARKWEB}/settings.py`.
-    Create the database first and grant access to user 'arkiv':
+    Create the database first and

+    Login to mysql:

         mysql -u root -p<rootpassword>

+    Create user 'arkiv':

+        CREATE USER 'jeffrey'@'localhost' IDENTIFIED BY 'mypass';

+    Create database 'eark':

         mysql> create database eark;

-        Query OK, 1 row affected (0.00 sec)
+    Grant access to user 'arkiv':

-        mysql> GRANT ALL ON eark.* TO arkiv@localhost IDENTIFIED BY 'arkiv';
+        GRANT ALL ON eark.* TO arkiv@localhost IDENTIFIED BY 'arkiv';

     Create another database for Celery: